Russian forces keep up pressure as Ukraine anniversary nears - KESQ

 Russian forces occupied Zaporizhzhia, Europe’s biggest nuclear power plant, early in the war, and regular shelling of the area stoked major safety concerns.

-The U.N. nuclear chief is due to visit Moscow this week to discuss safety at Zaporizhzhia.
+The head of the U.N. nuclear watchdog is due to visit Moscow this week to discuss safety at Zaporizhzhia.

 International Atomic Energy Agency Director-General Rafael Grossi aims to “continue his consultations aimed at agreeing and implementing a nuclear safety and security protection zone” around the plant, IAEA spokesman Fredrik Dahl said.